Skip to content

 This home is a great example actually, because there is a LOT of greenery outside, but in this case it is not turning the walls green.

-Benjamin Moore Simply White Dining Room
+Benjamin Moore Simply White in the Dining Room

 Here’s another shot of Meridith’s chic little dining area: